UIM-Community/Perl-SDK/nimAlarm.md

 # nimAlarm

-This method allow to generate very simple alarm.
+This method allow to post simple Alarm on the Nimbus.

 ## Examples